wkumari/draft-wkumari-opsawg-sdi/README.md

 8. Acknowledgements

-   The authors wish to thank some folk.
+   The authors wish to thank some folk, including Benoit Claise and Sam Ribeiro.

 9. References